fresh-energy/coding-challenge/README.md

 We appreciate your interest in Fresh Energy, and we want to thank you for taking your time to carry out our coding challenge.
 All submissions will be reviewed carefully.

+We suggest that you should not spend more than 3-4 hours on the challenge.
+Even if you haven't completed it at that stage, you can submit what you have done, along with your design or plans for the rest of the project.

 ## The problem

 At Fresh Energy, smart meter data is at the core of what we do.
 We want to see what you can do with it.